 2. Sid James (1913-1976) - Sid James was one of those old school comedians/actors/jack of all trades.
 He made his name as Tony Hancock's co-star in 'Hancock’s Half Hour' but will always be remembered for his work on Carry On films.
 He was known for his 'dirty laugh'.
 He was also known for being a dirty man too.

-3. Nelson Mandela (1918-) - You don't get more famous than Mandiba (that's what they call him in South Africa).
-Nelson Mandela is the Father of the Nation, revered as a God.
+3. Nelson Mandela (1918-2013) - You don't get more famous than Mandiba (that's what they called him in South Africa).
+Nelson Mandela was the Father of the Nation, revered as a God.
 Mandela was the first black president and the first democratically elected president of South Africa in 1994.
 Words can't praise him enough.
-Absolute hero...
+Absolute hero.

 4. Desmond Tutu (1931-) - Desmond Tutu rose to fame during the 1980s as an opponent of apartheid.
 He became the first black South African Archbishop of Cape Town and is one of the most recognised figures in religion worldwide.
 Tutu received the Nobel Peace Prize in 1984 and the Gandhi Peace Prize in 2005.
 He has done loads to promote world peace, hence the mention.